 Monitoring pressure and temperature provides valuable insight into what happens inside the grinding jar.
 GrindControl is widely used to investigate material syntheses such as mechanical alloying and other mechanochemical reactions.

 A mechanochemical synthesis was performed in an MM 500 nano using a 125 ml stainless steel jar with GrindControl.
-The reactants and 32 × 10 mm balls were milled at 20 Hz under air.
+The reactants were milled at 20 Hz using 32 × 10 mm balls under air.

 After about 20 seconds of milling, an ignition event occurred, leading to a pressure increase to approx. 730 mbar and a temperature rise.
 GrindControl captured the ignition point precisely – the key parameter for this self-propagating mechanochemical synthesis reaction (MSR).
 [8]